FIGBERT/figbert.com/content/reading/like-dreamers/index.md

-Like all good, focused book reviews, I will end with a tangent. _Like Dreamers_ formalized my conception of one of Israel's most impactful military doctrines: never fight a war on the home front.
+Like all good, focused book reviews, I will end with a tangent. _Like Dreamers_ formalized my conception of one of Israel's most impactful
+practices: "the IDF's doctrine of preemption, of taking the war into enemy territory."
 In the United States this is not something one needs to think about, as America's enemies are oceans away.
 But in Israel it's a big deal—fighting on the (tiny and densely populated) home front means untold Israeli civilian casualties.
 This doctrine's impact is obvious in the case of 1967, when a then-smaller Israel fought the Jordanians in the West Bank (annexing Jerusalem), the Syrians in the Golan Heights (now also annexed), and the Egyptians in Sinai (returned for peace).
-The doctrine is still very much
-relevant: just look at the maps of the current conflicts in [Lebanon] and [Syria].
+But the doctrine is still very much relevant: just look at the maps of the current conflicts in [Gaza] and [the North].
 Despite what the American zeitgest may imply, I do not believe that Israel is a radical expansionist power in the Middle East.
-Rather, it's implementing the same doctrine as always: the West is just profoundly forgetful.
+Rather, it's implementing the same doctrine as always.
+The West is just profoundly forgetful.

 In any case, as you may have observed already, I quite liked this book.
 I found it rather engaging: it managed to skip the part of most